Jean-André Lepaute

 His wife, whom he married in 1748, was the astronomer Nicole-Reine Lepaute, who nursed him in his long last illness.
 His nephew was the clockmaker, mathematician and astronomer Joseph Lepaute Dagelet who accompanied Lapérouse on his fateful scientific navigation.

+Jean-André retired in 1775, whereupon his brother Jean-Baptiste took over the workshop.
+Jean-Baptiste likewise constructed some famous public clocks, including the 1780 equation clock on the Hôtel de Ville de Paris and the clock on the Hôtel des Invalides.
 A nephew Pierre-Basile Lepaute (1750–1843) carried the firm well into the 19th century.